 As the sales leader, you'll want to make sure you're inspecting your team's work to ensure they are doing the right things, making adjustments as follows:

 Your coaching focus and methods depend on reviewing these metrics.
-Without them, you are flying blind, and it's hard to figure out what is needed to succeed.
-In this world that seems to change by the day, you should be looking at this data daily.
+Without them, you are flying blind, and it's hard to figure out what is needed to succeed during hard times.
+You should be looking at this data daily to stay on top.
 Get feedback from the team.
 Share ideas.
-You and your team are in unchartered waters right now.
-They are looking for direction, and metrics and data can be your best friend in determining what direction to give them.
+You and your team are in unchartered waters, and they are looking for direction.
+Metrics and data can be your best friend in determining what direction to give them.